justin13601/ACES/README.md

 ### Trigger Event

 The trigger event is a simple field with a value of a predicate name.
 For each trigger event, a predication by a model can be made.
 For instance, in the following example, the trigger event is an admission.
 Therefore, in your task, a prediction by a model can be made for each valid admission (after extraction according to other task specifications).
+You can also simply filter to a cohort of one event (ie., just a trigger event) should you not have any further criteria in your task.

 ```yaml
 predicates: